newsuk/checkout-e2e-tech-test/README.md

 # Checkout E2E Tech Test

-This repository contains an E2E test suite for conducting a technical interview.
+This repository contains a test suites for conducting a technical interview.
 The application is built using [Vite](https://vite.dev/) and E2E tests use [Playwright](https://playwright.dev/).

 ## Application fundamentals